darshan-pr/Jan-Samadhann/rectify/README.md

-# Rectify
+# Jan Samadhan

 A community-driven problem-solving platform built with Next.js 15, React 19, and Convex.
-Rectify enables users to report and track local infrastructure issues like potholes, water problems, and street lighting issues.
+Jan Samadhan enables users to report and track local infrastructure issues like potholes, water problems, and street lighting issues.

 ## Core Technologies